UNINETTSigma2/documentation/quick/gettingstarted.md

 ##Getting Access

 To gain access to the HPC machines, a formal application is needed.
-The process is explained at the [User Access](https://www.sigma2.no/node/36) page.
+The process is explained at our page for [how to apply for user account](https://www.sigma2.no/content/how-apply-user-account).

 ##Logging In